Rj-Innocent-Coder/ChatServer/README.md

 java ChatServer

-Add All the file on client machine instead of ChatServer.java And ChatServer.class
+Add All the file on client machine without ChatServer.java And ChatServer.class file Strat The Chat

 Thaknk You